simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-14
+<br />**Date image released:**  2025-06-15
-<br />**This image is owned by:**  Martín Moliné
+<br />**This image is owned by:**
+Damia Bouic;
+ Right Image Credit:  NASA,
+JPL-Caltech,
+MSSS;
+ Digital processing:
+Damia Bouic

-<br />**Title of the image:**  Meteors and Satellite Trails over the Limay River
+<br />**Title of the image:**  Two Worlds, One Sun
-<br />**Description for the image:**  What are all those streaks in the sky?
-A galaxy, many satellite trails, and a few meteors.
-First, far in the distance, the majestic band of our Milky Way Galaxy runs down the left.
-Mirroring it on the right are several parallel trails of Earth-orbiting Starlink satellites.
-Many fainter satellite trails also crisscross the image.
-The two short and bright streaks are meteors — likely members of the annual Eta Aquariids meteor shower.
-The planet Venus shines on the lower right.
-Venus and the satellites shine by reflected sunlight.
-The featured picture is a composite of exposures all taken in a few hours on May 4 over the Limay River in Argentina.
+<br />**Description for the image:**  How different does sunset appear from Mars than from Earth?
+For comparison, two images of our common star were taken at sunset, one from Earth and one from Mars.
+These images were scaled to have the same angular width and are featured here side-by-side.
+A quick inspection will reveal that the Sun appears slightly smaller from Mars than from Earth.
+This makes sense since Mars is 50% further from the Sun than Earth.
+More striking, perhaps, is that the Martian sunset is noticeably bluer near the Sun than the typically orange colors near the setting Sun from Earth.
+The reason for the blue hues from Mars is not fully understood, but thought to be related to forward scattering properties of Martian dust.
+The terrestrial sunset was taken in 2012 March from Marseille, France, while the Martian sunset was captured in 2015 by NASA's robotic Curiosity rover from Gale crater on Mars.
+APOD Turns 30!: Free Public Lecture in Cork, Ireland on June 24
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/MeteorSats_Moline_6512.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/TwoWorldsOneSun_Bouic_2683.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).